mlr-org/mlr3book/README.md

 1. Clone the `mlr-org/mlr3book` repository.

-1. Currently we need the latest quarto dev version to be able to render mermaid diagrams when rendering to pdf.
+1. Currently we need the latest quarto dev version to be able to render mermaid diagrams when rendering to pdf: https://quarto.org/docs/download/prerelease (we need >=1.3.283)

 1. Call `make install` to initialize the renv virtual environment.
    The file `book/renv.lock` records all packages needed to build the book.